 The mausoleum of Sa’adi, known also as the Sadiyeh, is one of the major tourist attractions of Shiraz which draws huge number of Iranians and non-Iranians.

-The Iranian poet is a globally known scholar whose words have touched many hearts across the world and wakened up many minds to take new steps in their lives to reach higher levels of humanity.
-The ambiance of this location is much more attractive than its architecture although it has got interesting character by itself.
+Sa’adi is a globally known scholar and poet whose words have touched many hearts across the world; and awakened many minds to take new steps to reach higher levels of humanity.

-Sa’adi was a man of learning.
-Spending infancy and childhood without a father and going through youth in poverty and hardship never stopped him from pursuing learning.
-Therefore, he left his birthplace to Baghdad where Nezamieh University was the center of knowledge and many studied there in the Islamic world.
+Sa’adi lived in 13th century- but is a man for all centuries.
+He lost his father in infancy, had a difficult childhood and went through the youth in poverty.
+The life’s hardships, however, never stopped him from learning: he left his birthplace to Baghdad where Nezamieh University was the center of knowledge and many studied there in the Islamic world.
 Among various subjects that he studied there, he proved to be excellent in Arabic literature, Islamic sciences, history, governance, law and Islamic theology, the Destination Iran website reported.

 Within two years after his return to Shiraz, Sa’adi wrote his two most famous books: Bustan, also known as Bostan (The Orchard) in 1257 and Golestan, known as Gulistan (The Rose Garden) in 1258.
 Bostan is entirely in verse introduces moral virtues and Gulistan is mainly in prose containing stories and personal anecdotes.

-His works in forms of Lyrics and Odes are also well-known by the enthusiasts of Persia literature.
+His works in forms of Lyrics and Odes are also well-known by the enthusiasts of Persian literature.
 He has created some works in Arabic as well.

-Under Karimkhan-e Zand, the 18th century ruler of Shiraz, the present Sa’adi’s mausoleum was built to further honor him.
-It’s in form of a multi-sided building with a cupola on top.
-From outside it may look like a square structure due to its flat facade decorated with Shirazi tiles depicting tree of life in various colors.
-Inside, you can see the 8 corners of the building and large lamp hanging from the ceiling.
-His grave is beautifully carved in Persian.
+The present mausoleum of Sa’adi was built under the reign of Karimkhan-e Zand, ruler of Shiraz in the 18th century.
+It is a multi-sided building with a cupola on top.
+From outside, it may look like a square structure due to a flat facade decorated with Shirazi tiles that depict the tree of life in various colors.
+However, the building’s eight corners are visible inside the building with its large lamp hanging from the ceiling.
+Sa’adi’s grave is beautifully carved in Persian.

-Later this building was connected to another tomb of a Shirazi poet, Shurideh Shirazi by a colonnade portico.
+The building was later connected to the tomb of another poet, Shurideh Shirazi, by a colonnade portico.

-Recently, as more and more people come to this place to visit Sa’adi’s Mausoleum and show their respect to the poet, the garden has been enlarged and can accommodate three times more visitors in it.
+As more and more people come to visit Sa’adi’s Mausoleum and show their respect for the poet, the garden has been recently enlarged in order to accommodate three times more visitors.